 But luckily, most managers will do their best to work with you to find a good compromise.

-Here are our 20 Tips for How to Be More Productive!
+20 Tips for How to Be More Productive in Home Health!

 1. Prior to setting up initial evaluations: Briefly review the patients’ medical records.
 For now, don’t read the entire hospital or SNF reports: quickly review age, diagnoses, presenting illness, overview of stay, and speech therapy treatment notes.